syncthing/docs/specs/relay-v1.rst

 If the client fails to send a JoinRelayRequest message within the first ping interval, the connection is terminated.
-If the client fails to send a message (even if its a ping message) every minute (by default), the connection is terminated.
+If the client fails to send a message (even if it's a ping message) every minute (by default), the connection is terminated.

 Temporary protocol submode